thalerjonathan/solforge-casestudy/README.md

 ~ 2 hours for setting up REST server and implementing endpoints ~ 1 hour for parallelising the Tx processing
-~ 1 hour of cleaning up (comments, unwrap, additional documentation) ~ 1 hour of adding Accounts fetching
+~ 1 hour of cleaning up (comments, unwrap, additional documentation) ~ 2 hours of adding Accounts fetching and REST endpoint